 Anyone who knew John Wayne personally knew what an avid chess player he was.
 He often brought a miniature board with him so he could play between scenes on set.

 When Wayne accompanied his third wife, Pilar Pallete, while she played in amateur tennis tournaments, officials would stock a trailer with booze and a chess set for him.
 The star would hang a sign outside of the trailer that said, “Do you want to play chess with John Wayne?” and then happily spend the day drinking and trouncing his fans—for Wayne wasn’t just a fan of chess, he was good at chess.
-It’s said that Jimmy Grant, Wayne’s favorite screenwriter, played chess with the Duke for more than 20 years without winning a single match.
+It’s said that Jimmy Grant, Wayne’s favorite screenwriter, played chess with the Duke for more than 20 years without ever winning a single match.

 Other famous chess partners included Marlene Dietrich, Rock Hudson, and Robert Mitchum.
 During their match, Mitchum reportedly caught him cheating.
 Wayne's reply: "I was wondering when you were going to say something.
 Set 'em up, we'll play again."

-4. HE COINED THE TERM "THE BIG C"
+4. HE COINED THE TERM "THE BIG C."

 If you say you know someone battling “The Big C” these days, everyone immediately knows what you’re referring to.
-But no one called it that before Wayne came up with the term, evidently seeking to make it less scary.
-Worried that Hollywood would stop hiring him if they knew how sick he was with lung cancer in the early ‘60s, Wayne called a press conference in his living room shortly after an operation that removed a rib and half of one lung.
+But no one called it that before Wayne came up with the term, evidently trying to make it less scary.
+Worried that Hollywood would stop hiring him if they knew how sick he was with lung cancer in the early 1960s, Wayne called a press conference in his living room shortly after an operation that removed a rib and half of one lung.
 “They told me to withhold my cancer operation from the public because it would hurt my image,” he told reporters.
 “Isn’t there a good image in John Wayne beating cancer?
 Sure, I licked the Big C.”